jsarnoff-juliacon/ArbFloats.jl/README.md

   This work is constructed atop a state-of-the-art C library for working with _midpoint ± radius_ intervals, `Arb`.
   `Arb` is designed and written by Fredrik Johansson, who graciously allows Julia to use it under the MIT License.

   The C libraries that this package accesses are some of the shared libraries that Nemo.jl requires and builds when it is installed; and I am calling them directly.
 Nemo is a computational environment where the most important software for number theory and related work.
 Julia is used to create a cohesive whole that shares a manner of use.
-Sheparded by William Hart, it incorporates Fredrik Johansson's Arb, and benefits from Tommy Hoffman's work, and others.
-Those three have been especially helpful, explaining details of Arb as I refined my intent in providing ArbFloats.
+Fredrik Johansson, William Hart, and Tommy Hoffman have been especially helpful, taking the time to explain details of Arb as they arose for me.

 ######Hint
 It is a useful fiction to think of `ArbFloats` as Arb values with a zero radius -- and sometimes they are.
-When an `ArbFloat` has a nonzero radius, the user sees only those digits that _don`t care_:
-the digits which remain after rounding the `ArbFloat` so that the radius is subsumed (as if 0.0).
+When an `ArbFloat` has a nonzero radius, the user sees only those digits that _don`t care_:  the digits which remain after rounding the `ArbFloat` so that the radius is subsumed (as if 0.0).

 ####Install